Radian Group (RDN)

 Over the last five years, Radian Group has averaged an ROE of 14.8%, healthy for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
 This is a bright spot for Radian Group.

-12. Key Takeaways from Radian Group’s Q3 Results
+12. Key Takeaways from Radian Group’s Q4 Results

 It was good to see Radian Group beat analysts’ EPS expectations this quarter.
-On the other hand, its revenue missed.
+On the other hand, its revenue slightly missed.
 Zooming out, we think this was a mixed quarter.
-The stock traded up 1.4% to $34.80 immediately after reporting.
+The stock remained flat at $32.30 immediately following the results.

 13. Is Now The Time To Buy Radian Group?

-Radian Group isn’t a terrible business, but it doesn’t pass our bar.
-For starters, its revenue has declined over the last five years.
-And while its improving combined ratio shows the business has become more productive, the downside is its net premiums earned has declined over the last five years.
+Radian Group’s business quality ultimately falls short of our standards.
+First off, its revenue has declined over the last five years.
+While its improving combined ratio shows the business has become more productive, the downside is its net premiums earned has declined over the last five years.
 On top of that, its projected EPS for the next year is lacking.

-Radian Group’s P/B ratio based on the next 12 months is 1x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+Radian Group’s P/B ratio based on the next 12 months is 0.8x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're pretty confident there are superior stocks to buy right now.